 - Paste the following text in the box, just as it appears here:

-Apparently Google caught on and the custom filter above may no longer work for you.
-We found another suggestion in a Google Search help forum post.
+If custom filter above doesn't work for you, we recently found another suggestion in a Google Search help forum post.
 Windows itself may be part of the problem by allowing Google to advertise for Chrome when you're using a different browser.
 Try turning off these "helpful" tips, like this:

 - Press the Windows key + i or enter Settings in the search box in the Windows taskbar to open the Windows Settings app.